The graphic design industry is going through some massive changes.

 67% of small businesses have expressed the opinion that the role of graphic design will be more important in the next five years.

 16. Social media posts with visuals have a 650% higher performance than those without images.

-Graphic design industry news tells us tweets that have an image attached to them have 150% more retweets, and Facebook posts have a mind-blowing 230% higher engagement if they carry visual content with their message.
+Graphic design industry news tells us tweets that have an image attached to them have 150% more retweets.
+Additionally, Facebook posts have a mind-blowing 230% higher engagement if they carry visual content with their message.